By: Team Plan²travel Since: Sep 2019 Licence: MIT

 -

-, similarly JsonAdaptedTag is a field within JsonAdaptedAccommodation.
-Hence the association as shown in the diagram above. -
+as Tag is a field in Accommodation, similarly JsonAdaptedTag is a field within JsonAdaptedAccommodation.
+Hence the association as shown in the diagram above.

 2.5.2.
 Activity Storage component